chokevin8/chokevin8.github.io/_projects/1_project.md

         {% include figure.html path="assets/img/1_project/pix2pix_result.png" title="IHC2HE_eval" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
+As expected for most GAN-based models, the circled region above shows low fidelity for some features of the image, image artifacts, and edge effects.
 Below is an example of direct comparison of pix2pix-generated and I2SB-generated image:
 <div class="row">
     <div class="col-sm">
         {% include figure.html path="assets/img/1_project/comparison_result.png" title="IHC2HE_eval" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+As seen in the circled part of the image and the overall image, we can see that I2SB does a better job than pix2pix in generating a more realistic image compared to ground truth.
 Below are some of the DDPM sampled images from the trained I2SB model:
 <div class="row">
     <div class="col-sm">